Javier Ruzafa and Eva Sánchez win a record-breaking San Silvestre in Cartagena

 Already at the beginning, the test was, as usual, divided into two groups: those who warmed up intensely looking for the optimal sensations from the beginning and those who were photographed dressed in the most varied costumes: from a Ferrero Rocher to a 'Duffman'. ', passing through some very particular dolls or girlfriends.

 In the last test of the year in the city, Francisco Javier Ruzafa, an athlete from Bahía Algeciras, emerged the winner by stopping the stopwatch at a tremendous 17.20, at a pace of two minutes and fifty-nine seconds per kilometer.
-Francisco Javier Ruzafa finished in second position, with 17.48.
+Unai Mazorriaga Ayala finished in second position, with 17.48.
 Third was Salvador Martínez Zamora, who finished the test in 17.57.

 In the female category, the 17-year-old Eva Sánchez Castro, triathlete from UCAM, won the test.
 She managed to finish the 5.8 kilometers in 21.17.
 As soon as she reached the goal, she confessed to having done “several” tests of this style, one of them in Cádiz just two days ago.
 “I'm happy.
 Last year I was second and this year I won,” she said.
 “I'm in preseason and I'm doing several races like this,” she said.